domargan/kappa/README.md

 * `computation`, the selected algorithm callback table;
 * a global logical timestamp counter.

-The graph is currently preallocated from a maximum vertex count supplied to the constructor.
+The graph is preallocated from a maximum vertex count supplied to the constructor.
 The constructor creates one vertex slot per possible vertex ID, plus one extra slot.

 This design makes vertex access direct by ID: